 Modern Agribusiness heavily depends on the ability to efficiently manage resources to reduce environmental impact, minimize cost and maximize yield.
 Farmers face an interconnected host of challenges and, therefore, have an interest in incorporating innovative technological solutions.
 IoT devices have provided the flexibility to automatically monitor crops and animals, providing valuable data that has traditionally been collected manually, also as controlling systems and equipment throughout an operation.

-By dispersing sensors connected to their phones or computers, farmers instantly retrieve data on soil temperature and moisture, pollution levels, climatic conditions and rainfall, crop growth, livestock conditions, and location, also receive alerts on fire or theft and activate harvesters and irrigation equipment.
+By dispersing sensors connected to their phones or computers, farmers instantly retrieve data on soil temperature and moisture, pollution levels, climatic conditions, rainfall, crop growth, livestock conditions, and location, also receive alerts on fire or theft and activate harvesters and irrigation equipment.

 LoRaWAN® is allowing a network infrastructure to be built to cover large rural and regional areas and connect with thousands of sensors affordably, reliably, and securely, providing data-driven solutions that simplify farm resource management.
 Farmers receive granular real-time data on a range of measures like soil moisture, rainfall, water use, and inventory enabling them to boost key areas such as water efficiency and productivity.